Whatever Happened To SquareKeg After Shark Tank?

 SquareKeg quickly scared four sharks out of the water

-On "Shark Tank," Tim Loucks seeks $300,000 in exchange for just 10% of SquareKeg — a hefty yet arguably reasonable entry fee for a company valuing itself at $3 million.
+On "Shark Tank," Tim Loucks sought $300,000 in exchange for just 10% of SquareKeg — a hefty yet arguably reasonable entry fee for a company valuing itself at $3 million.

 The SquareKeg deal went down smoothly after its Shark Tank appearance

-In the months following his "Shark Tank" debut, it's safe to say that Tim Loucks had two major goals.
-He needed to finish the wine SquareOne device and close his deal with Kevin O'Leary.
+In the months following his "Shark Tank" debut, Tim Loucks had two major goals: He needed to finish the SquareOne wine device and close his deal with Kevin O'Leary.
 The former likely relied at least in part on the $300,000 cash infusion guaranteed by the latter — which itself had odds slightly less favorable than a coin flip.
 Per a 2023 study from Forbes, Mr. Wonderful only closed 45% of the deals he made on "Shark Tank."

-Luckily, Loucks has succeeded on both fronts.
-SquareKeg introduced the SquareOne VINO, which uses argon gas to keep wines fresh and ready to pour at all times.
-This seems to have made O'Leary not only an official partner of Loucks' but a dedicated customer and spokesperson for the brand.
+Luckily, Loucks succeeded on both fronts.
+SquareKeg introduced the SquareOne Vino, which used argon gas to keep wines fresh and ready to pour at all times.
+This seemed to make O'Leary not only an official partner of Loucks' but a dedicated customer and spokesperson for the brand.
 The investor boasted six SquareKeg products at one of his opulent garden parties, where he filmed a personal demo video for the SquareKeg YouTube channel.
-O'Leary also appears on their website in numerous ways, including via an official endorsement of the SK VINO.
+O'Leary also appeared on the SquareKeg website in numerous ways, including via an official endorsement of the SK Vino.

 Is SquareKeg still at the party?